Beyond-Finance/feature_map/README.md

 The documentation site may be run locally to aid in development via `bin/docs`.
 It uses sample data found in [docs/src/data/sample_config.js](./docs/src/data/sample_config.js).

+More information on the development of the documentation site may be found in the [Docs Readme](./docs/README.md).

 ### README Site

 The README site is built with Jekyll and TailwindCSS and is hosted via GitHub Pages at:  https://beyond-finance.github.io/feature_map.
 It can be run locally to aid in development via `bin/readme`.